In the studio - 2022

 Welcome.
 Paintings are on a separate page.
 The list stuff is here.

-Each piece I make is the result of sustained attention to materials, light, colour and gesture.
+Each piece is the result of sustained attention to materials, light, colour and gesture.
 Some works respond to the rhythms and textures of particular places, while others capture the passage of time or the unfolding of experience.
 Humour, often subtle, threads through my practice, bringing moments of reflection and lightness into the work.

 My journey into fine art grew from an earlier practice as a creative textile artist.
 Over time, and somewhat unexpectedly, this led me to study fine art at university, culminating in an MA with Winchester School of Art in Barcelona.
-Receiving a New York Pollock-Krasner Foundation award, an early turning point in my career, enabled me to set up my first independent studio and develop my practice with confidence.
+A New York Pollock-Krasner Foundation award, an early turning point in my career, enabled me to set up my first independent studio and develop my practice with confidence.

 Drawing in Porthleven - Cornwall 1991